intuition-dev/INTUITION/src/README.md

 2. Then install the INTUITION.DEV tool:
     ```
+    yarn global add node-gyp@latest
     yarn global add intu
     intu
     ```
-    or you can use npm instead of yarn anytime.
+    You can use npm instead of yarn anytime.

+Note: we use a native sqlite driver.
+It needs gyp, or python v2.7 during install
-Note: currently node needs to be install via nvm (https://github.com/nvm-sh/nvm) and you must have Python v2.7 during the install.
-This is due to a npm upstream dependency.
+Note: currently node needs to be install via nvm (https://github.com/nvm-sh/nvm)
-Note: if changed node version you may need to do this first:  `yarn global remove intu`
+Note: if changed node version you may need to do this first:  `sudo yarn global remove mbakex`

 Edit intu-config.yaml to set the admin password, and where your webapp will reside.
 And you have to restart intu.